mnlagrasta/k0dr.com/projects/lightsaber/index.md

 ---
 title: Lightsaber
 status: potential
-abstract: Convert a vintage photographic flash gun into a lightsaber with sound effects and a working flash light.
+abstract: Convert a vintage photo flash gun into a lightsaber with sound effects and flash light.
 ---

 # Lightsaber